stride3d/stride-docs/en/manual/audio/non-spatialized-audio.md

 1. [Import the audio as a audio asset](import-audio.md).

 2. Make sure the audio asset is a **root asset**.
-Root assets are assets that Xenko includes in the build so they can be used at runtime.
+Root assets are assets that Stride includes in the build so they can be used at runtime.

     In the **Asset View**, right-click the asset and select **Include in build as root asset**: